Holographic entanglement entropy probe on spontaneous symmetry breaking with vector order: Introduction

 In this dual gravity model, for a certain chemical potential $\mu_c$, an interesting mode of solution appears.
 This mode is the spatial component of Yang-Mills fields being proportional to $\tau_1=\frac{\sigma_1}{2}$ and it is a normalizable mode of the solution.
 In fact, the black brane geometry enjoys SO(3)-global rotational symmetry mixing 3-dimensional spatial coordinates, $\{x_1,x_2,x_3\}$.
-However, once the spatial mode of solution appears, the SO(3) rotational symmetry broken down to SO(2), where we choose the direction of the zero modes is in $x_1$-direction.
+However, once the spatial mode of solution appears, the SO(3) rotational symmetry is broken down to SO(2), where the direction of the spatial mode is chosen to be in $x_1$-axis.
 In holographic dictionary, normalizable mode of solution in dual gravity corresponds to a state in the boundary field theory.
 Therefore, the symmetry is broken due to a state in the dual field theory and so it is spontaneous symmetry breaking(SSB).

-One of the previous works to explore this SSB near the critical point is a study on the ratio of shear viscosity to entropy density in fluid-gravity duality.
-The shear viscosity defined in $x_2-x_3$ plane, $\eta_{23}$ retains its universal value of the ratio since SO(2)-rotational symmetry exists in $x_2-x_3$ plane whereas that defined in the plane which contains $x_1$ coordinate(e.g. $\eta_{12}$) will give the deviation from the universal value.
-In fact, by employing the analytic approach in large gauge coupling limit, $\alpha\ll 1$, together with the magnitude of spatial component of Yang-Mills fields, $\varepsilon \ll 1$ is small, the deviation is given by
+One of the previous works to explore this SSB near the critical point is a study on the ratio of shear viscosity to entropy density in fluid-gravity duality\cite{Erdmenger:2010xm,Basu:2011tt}.
+The shear viscosity defined in $x_2-x_3$ plane, $\eta_{23}$ retains its universal value of the ratio since SO(2)-rotational symmetry still exists whereas that defined in the plane which contains $x_1$ coordinate(e.g. $\eta_{12}$) will give the deviation from the universal value.

+{ To study this holographic fluid system, one can apply either numerical or analytic methods.
+In \cite{Erdmenger:2010xm}, the authors consider numerical method and find out that when $\alpha=\frac{\kappa_5}{g}$ is less than a certain critical value, $\alpha_{crit}$, the boundary fluid system shows second order phase transition whereas if $\alpha$ is greater than $\alpha_{crit}$, it presents first order phase transition, where $\kappa_5$ is 5-dimensional gravity constant and $g$ is the gauge coupling of the Yang-Mills fields.
+They also figure out that the deviation of the ratio from the universal value shows scaling behaviors near the critical point, such as